 Joseph Plumb Martin Trail is a 5 mile moderately trafficked loop trail located near King Of Prussia, Pennsylvania that offers scenic views and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Horses are also able to use this trail.

 1400 North Outer Line Drive King of Prussia, PA 19406 Phone: Visitor Center 610-783-1099 Fax: 610-783-1053

 Good for exercise but not for nature sightings.
 Not too busy but little shade so it was very hot.
 Recommend bringing water for the full loop.